Artigas81/Artigas81.github.io/projects.md

 #### [CloudButton: Serverless Data Analytics Platform](http://cloudbutton.eu/)
 Funded by the European Commission-H2020 Research and Innovation. **Contract No. H2020-825184.**

-This project is inspired by the following sentence from a professor of computer graphics at UC Berkeley : “Why is there no cloud button?”
-He outlined how his students simply wish they could easily “push a button” and have their code – existing, optimized, single-machine code – running on the cloud.

 The main goal is to create CloudButton: a Serverless Data Analytics Platform.
-CloudButton will “democratize big data” by overly simplifying the overall life cycle and programming model thanks to serverless technologies.
+CloudButton will democratize big data by overly simplifying the overall life cycle and programming model thanks to serverless technologies.
 To demonstrate the impact of the project, we target two settings with large data volumes: bioinformatics (genomics, metabolomics) and geospatial data (LiDAR, satellital).
 ***

 #### [IOStack: Software Defined Storage for Big Data](http://iostack.eu/)